kyanahenry/create-virtual-network/README.md

 - Create a Virtual Network, then Protect a Subnet using a NSG
 - Create a Virtual Machine, Deploy via Bastion
-- Publish an IP address, then create DNS label
+- Publish an IP address, then create a DNS label

-<h2>Deployment and Configuration Steps</h2>

 <p>
 <img src="https://github.com/kyanahenry/create-virtual-network/assets/137842747/8d581ed4-c2ce-4b87-9f99-4335acd5631c">